 Student Signature: Date:

 Print Name:

-The Honor Pledge must be signed by the first day of enracademic file. ollment and will be kept in the student's
+The Honor Pledge must be signed by each student or student's academic file. n Orientation Day and will be kept in the

 MTSA, in compliance with the Violence Against Women Reauthorization Act, educates the students, faculty and staff of the dangers of violent acts.